Lukas412/win-screenshot/README.md

 # win-screenshot
-Take a screenshot of a specific window or entire screen on Windows platform
+Take a screenshot of a specific window or entire screen on Windows platform.

+This is a fork of the original crate.
+The difference of the fork is the ability to take multiple screenshots, without allocating a new buffer every time.

 ## Known Issues
 `capture_window()` draws black border for some windows